SAP-samples/teched2023-DA271/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to some very cool ideas and some more ideas

 ## Requirements